 - 6.1.
 Systems for collecting information and monitoring performance are a key part of this Policy, since good data help us to achieve our objectives and provide a more responsive service. - 6.2.
-The Scottish Housing Regulator's 2016 thematic inquiry into the "Use of Equality and Diversity Information by Scottish Social Landlords" recommends that social landlords should take the following actions: - Review their data collection for the equality elements of the ARC (ethnicity and disability), so that submissions are complete as far as reasonably possible and minimise the number of "unknowns"; - Use equalities data to help inform their understanding of the individual needs of their tenants and other service users:
+The Scottish Housing Regulator's 2016 thematic inquiry into the "Use of Equality and Diversity Information by Scottish Social Landlords" recommends that social landlords should take the following actions: - Review their data collection for the equality elements of the ARC (ethnicity and disability), so that submissions are complete as far as reasonably possible and minimise the number of "unknowns"; - Use equalities data to help inform their understanding of the individual needs of their tenants and other service users; - Consider whether satisfaction surveys with the permission of the relevant tenants

+could be used to gather specific information about the opinions of those with

+particular equality characteristics; and

 - Use equalities data to tailor and target their approach to communicating with tenants and other service users.

 - 6.3.
 CDHA will address and go beyond these recommendations.
 Specifically, SHR's reporting requirements are currently based on only two out of nine Equality Act protected characteristics, although this is due to be reviewed following the introduction of the 2019 version of the Scottish Social Housing Charter.

 - 6.4.
 CDHA's data collection systems will seek information about all nine protected characteristics, for the following groups:

 - (membership of the Association)

 - Management Committee members

 - Staff members

 - Existing Tenants

 - Applications and appointment of staff and volunteers

 - Applicants on the Housing List

 - New lets or re-lets

 - 6.5.
 We will collect information from customers at the following stages:

 - Housing Applicants and New Tenants